In this article, you’ll find answers to questions like:

 Don’t be surprised by the biggest change in elementary school: third grade.

-This is when children may feel anxiety from the academic pressure of testing, say Deborah Newell, Triple P parenting program director at Community Partners, and Terri Mortensen, child and family program manager at the Faulk Center for Counseling in Boca Raton.
+That's when children may feel anxiety from the academic pressure of testing, say Deborah Newell, program director of Positive Parenting Program, known as Triple P, at Community Partners of South Florida, and Terri Mortensen, former Child and Family program manager at the Faulk Center for Counseling in Boca Raton.

 “Some children may be lethargic; others will throw up at school or be clingy,” Mortensen says.